One Solution

 When my head clears, I hear a beautiful song, and I think “this is Shazira.”

-I can see her body still through these eyes, but there are so many other senses.
+I see her body through these new eyes, but there are so many other senses.

 I extend my senses to touch a wide area around me.